Sharon1106/HTML-CSS-Code-Refactor/README.md

 For this assignment I read through the existing html and css code to apply the right semantic elements for accesibility.
-Changed div tags to correct semantic elements(ie.header,nav,section,article,aside,footer) Changed id and classes to define what certain elements do.
-Links and images Added alt attribute to all image elements
+Changed div tags to correct semantic elements(ie.header,nav,section,article,aside,footer) Changed id and classes to define what certain elements do,Links and images.
+Added alt attribute to all image elements.
 Made sure headers are in correct order.
 Added a descriptive title.